-The first 3 days of the course will be fully loaded and focused on the skills.
+The first 3 days of the course will be fully loaded and focused on hands on skills.
 3 meals a day will be provided and students will be encouraged to help with preparation.
 These 3 nights will be spent in our forest wilderness camp sleeping in either your primitive shelter, tents, or under the California stars... it's your choice how much you want to rough it!
 All modern camping gear is allowed.
-Day 4 and 5 we ditch all the gear, except for a knife and the primitive tools made over the previous 3 days, and head over to the high desert wilderness.
-This only involves a 20 minute 4x4 drive.
-We will then hike into an amazing ecosystem with running water, wildlife, and plenty of resources.
-Students will construct camp, make fire, purify water, and find food on their own with the periodical check-up from the survival instructor.
-Students will be need to rely on the survival skills learned and their own improvisation for their night - instructor will be close by at all times.
-Day 5 we break down camp, debrief and take the hike out.
+Day 4 and 5 you ditch all the gear, except for a knife, water bottle and the primitive tools made over the previous 3 days and apply these skills while isolated in the woods.
+Students will construct camp, make fire and take care of other survival needs on their own without assistance.
+Students will be need to rely on the survival skills learned and their own improvisation for their night - A Instructor will be within a safe distance at all times.
+Day 5 we break down camp, debrief and start getting depressed about leaving the woods.
 Students will receive a course completion certificate on day 5.

 Survival skills Covered:

-Please note that to complete the full curriculum is dependent on students pace and weather, therefore some skills might not be covered.
+Please note that the full curriculum is never guaranteed as we are dependent on each participants pace and weather.

-Shelter* Debris hut, lean-to, rasied bed, and tarp shelters for wet weather conditions.
+Shelter* A-frame, lean-to, rasied bed, and tarp shelters for wet weather conditions.

-Fire* Bow drill friction fire method, Hand drill friction fire method, ferrocerium-rod, waterproof matches, tinder making, making natural char and char cloth, reflector walls, campfire cooking techniques.
+Fire* Bow drill friction fire method, Hand drill friction fire method, ferrocerium-rod, waterproof matches, tinder making, reflector walls, making char from cloth and plants,.
 Learn a new fire-making method every day!

-Water* sourcing techniques, plant stills, Native American rock boiling, purification methods.
+Water* sourcing techniques, Native American rock boiling, purification methods.

-Hunting and Trapping* Construct a survival Atlatl (primitive spear thrower) and traps for small game.
+Hunting and Trapping* Construct a survival Atlatl (primitive spear thrower), throwing stick, deadfalls and snares.